Great eats await when you serve this healthy vegan cranberry quinoa salad with kale and almonds and a kicking 4-ingredient tomato-balsamic dressing.

 - ½ cup dried cranberries

-- Rinse the quinoa and add it to a medium pot with 2 cups of vegetable broth (or water with a pinch of salt).
-Bring the pot to a boil and then turn the heat down, cover and simmer until the water is absorbed.
+- Cook the quinoa.
+Rinse the quinoa and add it to a medium saucepan with 2 cups of vegetable broth.
+Bring the pot to a boil, then reduce the heat, cover, and simmer the quinoa for 15 minutes until the quinoa is tender and the broth is absorbed.

 - Make the dressing.
 Add the tomatoes, garlic, Dijon mustard, and balsamic vinegar to a blender or food processor.
 Blend the ingredients until smooth.
 Taste and adjust the mustard or balsamic vinegar.
 Add salt or black pepper if desired.
 Transfer the dressing to a small bowl if you are using it later.

 - Cool the quinoa.
 Remove the tender cooked quinoa from the heat.
 Remove the lid and fluff the quinoa with a fork.
 Allow it to cool for a few minutes to prevent the vegetables from wilting when the salad is mixed.